FGS

 - Strong psychometrics (Cronbach α 0.89, test-retest ICC 0.85) for an observer-rated scale.

-- Reference imagery is CC-BY 4.0, so Sightline can carry the photos in-app once the assets are sourced and attributed.
+- Reference imagery is CC BY 4.0 via the Scientific Reports paper, so Sightline can carry the photos in-app with attribution and no per-deployment licence fee.

 - The published clinical cutoff (analgesia indicated at normalised >= 0.39) is one of the few cat-specific pain thresholds with population-validation data.